smc9759/Graph_Winform/README.md

-# Project Overview

-## Language and Framework
+# Language

-- **Language**: C#
+1. C#
-- **Framework**: WinForms
+2. WinForms

 ## Third-Party Libraries

-This project uses these third-party libraries:
+This project uses the following third-party libraries:

 ### KryptonForm

 - **License**: BSD-3 Clause
 - **Components**:
-    - `Krypton.Toolkit`
+    - Krypton.Toolkit
-    - `Krypton.Workspace`
+    - Krypton.Workspace
-    - `Krypton.Ribbon`
+    - Krypton.Ribbon

 ### SQLite

 - **License**: Apache 2.0
 - **Component**:
-    - `System.Data.Sqlite`
+    - System.Data.Sqlite

-> Note: All libraries come from NuGet and are up to date.
+> Note: All libraries are from NuGet and are the latest versions available.
+>

-For more details about the licenses, check the `LICENSE` file in the project.
+For more details about the licenses, check the LICENSE file in this project.

-## Features
+# Features

 1. **Real-Time Data Visualization**
-   - Works with Serial and WiFi connections.
+    - Supports Serial and WiFi communication
-   - Supports up to 4 ports.
+    - Up to 4 Ports
 2. **Graph Settings**
-   - Set upper and lower limits for data.
+    - Set Upper and Lower Limits
 3. **Dynamic Window Resizing**
-   - Automatically adjusts when the window size changes.
 4. **Change UI Theme**
-   - Easily switch the app’s theme.
+    - Easily change the overall theme of the application
-   - Go to: Form (Designer) > KryptonPalette > BasePalette > Select.
+    - Go to: Form (Designer) > KryptonPalette > BasePalette > Select
-   - Themes available: Office Black, Blue, Silver, Custom.
+    - Themes available: Office Black, Blue, Silver, Custom
-   - **Custom Theme**: Can be edited in the Krypton Palette.
+    - **Custom**: Editable in Krypton Palette

-**Default Window Size**: 1940 x 1080
+default window size : 1940 x 1080

+# Troubleshooting

-## Troubleshooting
+## Error Messages

-### Common Errors

-#### ‘TableLayoutPanel not found in Krypton.Toolkit’
+### ‘TableLayoutPanel not found in Krypton.Toolkit’

-**Problem**: You're using an old version of the Toolkit.
+**Problem** : You are using an old version of the Toolkit DLL.

-**Solution**: Update to the latest version from NuGet.
+**Solution** : Download the latest version from NuGet Package.

-#### File cannot be processed because it is in a restricted or web-related zone
+### File cannot be processed because it is in a restricted or web-related zone

-**Problem**: The file is blocked because it came from the internet.
+**Problem** : The file cannot be processed because it is from the internet or has web-related settings.

-**Solution**:
+**Solution** :

-1. Right-click the `.zip` file.
+1. Right-click the .zip file
-2. Select "Properties".
+2. Select "Properties"
-3. Click "Unblock" (if you see this option).
+3. Click "Unblock" at the bottom (if available)
-4. Delete the project folder.
+4. Delete the project folder
-5. Unzip the file again.
+5. Unzip the file again
-6. Open the new project.
+6. Open the new project

-#### ‘Form1.cs[Designer] not showing’
+### ‘Form1.cs[Designer] not showing’

-**Problem**: The Designer doesn’t appear.

-**Solution**:
-- If you have the latest version of `Krypton.Toolkit`, build the solution once.
+**Problem** : Designer does not show up

+**Solution** : If you already downloaded Latest Krypton.Toolkit from Nuget package,

+just Build Solution Once.

+If this does not solve ths issue,

-- If that doesn’t work, close the project and reopen it.
+close the project and Relaunch